HR Differences in California

 While most states have two or three required employee leaves of absence, California employers must provide over 20 leaves of absence to employees.
 Some unique examples of California Leave Laws include:

 - Military Leave which allows spouses of deployed military personnel who are granted leave from “combat zones” to take time off to be with their spouse.

-- Pregnancy Leave which grants four months of pregnancy disability leave to women of employers with five or more employees.
-Unlike FMLA, there is no one year service requirement.
+- California Pregnancy Disability Leave applies to employers with 5 or more employees and grants up to four months of leave to employees with disabilities relating to pregnancy.
+Unlike FMLA/CFRA, there is no one year service requirement

 California Healthy Families Act - Paid Sick Leave Law

-Effective July 1, 2015, ALL employers, both public and private, are required to provide paid sick leave to all of their employees, with a few exceptions.
-With the passage of this Act (AB1522), California has become the second state in the nation to require employers to provide paid sick leave.
+ALL employers, both public and private, are required to provide paid sick leave to all of their employees, with a few exceptions.
+Several cities have also developed their own paid sick leave requirements that are in excess of the State’s required plan.
 This comes with many compliance issues including:

 • Carryover and accrual requirements